 7. Don’t use family members as interpreters

 This is important for two main reasons: 1) Bilingual family members may lack a good vocabulary of medical terminology, and 2) They aren’t impartial and may add their own opinions or only relay information they want the patient to hear.
 When discussing important information, always use trained medical interpreters.

 Many people who do not understand may still answer “Yes.”
 Use teach-back questions instead such as “I want to make sure I did a good job explaining, so would you tell me what side effects of your medication you should watch out for?”

 9. Don’t blame the patient when he doesn’t understand

 It’s your job to communicate in a manner the patient can understand and teach-back is a tool for testing your performance.
 When a misunderstanding is revealed, don’t shame the patient, take ownership.
 You might say, “I need to do a better job of explaining” or “Maybe I should explain it in a different way.”

 Listening is an essential part of good communication, and patients need to feel they’re fully heard and understood.
 Resist the urge to interrupt.
 After communicating important information, ask them to take a minute or two to look over things you’ve discussed and think about questions they have.
 Sitting quietly through a few seconds of silence can feel awkward for some people.
 Practicing this technique will help you become more comfortable.

-Watch our webinar on Care Transitions: Implementing Proper Transitions of Care to Prevent Rehospitalization
+Implementing Proper Transitions of Care to Prevent Rehospitalization